✔ What we do here

 - We need to solve problems one by one which prevents us from conducting quantitative analysis

-- Since we do not know what X64
+- Since we do not know what X64 is, check it

 [26] NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA